EdwinBostonIII/Splants-Guide/README.md

 This repository contains the comprehensive toolkit for expanding the Splants Automation Guide from 33,500 words to 100,000+ words with proper formatting (no em-dashes or body-text hyphens) and extensive ASCII diagrams and visual flourishes.

+**STATUS UPDATE (November 16, 2025):** All specifications have been integrated into a comprehensive master document with complete implementation roadmap.

+## 🎯 START HERE: Master Integration Documents

+### Three Essential Documents (Read in Order)

+1. **CONSOLIDATION_COMPLETE.md** (5 minutes) ⚡
+   - Summary of what was consolidated
+   - Quick overview of what's next
+   - How to use the master specification
+   - Key statistics and timeline

+2. **INTEGRATION_INDEX.md** (15 minutes) 📋
+   - Quick navigation to all requirements
+   - Content completion tracker (Parts 0-8)
+   - Supporting content status (errors, code, diagrams)
+   - Week-by-week execution checklist
+   - Formatting standards quick reference

+3. **MASTER_INTEGRATION_SPECIFICATION.md** (1-2 hours) 📖
+   - Complete specification (7,700+ words)
+   - Current state assessment
+   - All Part 2-8 requirements mapped
+   - Quantitative content requirements
+   - Success criteria and completion checklist
+   - Detailed 8-week implementation roadmap

+---

 ## What's Included

+### Master Integration Documents (NEW)

+1. **MASTER_INTEGRATION_SPECIFICATION.md** (49 KB, 7,700+ words)
+   - Complete consolidated specification
+   - All 50,000+ words from provided spec integrated
+   - All 185,000 words of existing content inventoried
+   - Requirements mapped by Part
+   - Quantitative requirements documented
+   - 8-week implementation roadmap
+   - Success criteria defined

+2. **INTEGRATION_INDEX.md** (13 KB, 2,000+ words)
+   - Quick navigation by topic
+   - Completion tracker for Parts 0-8
+   - Supporting content status
+   - Formatting standards reference
+   - Week-by-week execution roadmap
+   - Immediate, monthly, and ongoing checklists

+3. **CONSOLIDATION_COMPLETE.md** (14 KB, 1,900+ words)
+   - Summary of consolidation
+   - What was integrated and created
+   - How to use the new documents
+   - Key statistics
+   - Next steps by timeframe

 ### Core Documents